bpierre/addreth/README.md

 }
 ```

-From here, you can check out the [demo page](https://addreth.vercel.app/) to see what you can do with the component, or consult the API documentation below.
+From this point, you could check out the [demo page](https://addreth.vercel.app/) to see various examples of what can be done with the component, or consult the API documentation below.

 ## API